-CoDel only enters its dropping state when the local minimum sojourn delay has exceeded an acceptable value for standing queue for a time interval long enough to for normal bursts to dissipate.
+CoDel only enters its dropping state when the local minimum sojourn delay has exceeded an acceptable value for standing queue for an "interval" long enough to for normal bursts to dissipate.
 This ensures that a burst of packets will not be dropped as long as the burst can be cleared from the queue within a reasonable interval.